w3c/webrtc-stats/l4s-explainer.md

 *   Network drops: Packets marked with ECT(1) get dropped, packets without it get through
 *   CE-less chokepoints: We observe packet loss, but no CE markings.

-We may also want to look at packet loss vs packet reordering - when packets are lost, the reports will contain loss markings; when packets are reordered, later reports will overlap the previous reports and add info on packets previously lost.
+We may also want to look at packet loss vs packet reordering - when packets are lost, the reports will contain loss markings; when packets are reordered, later reports will overlap the previous reports and add info on packets previously reported as missing.

 ## Suggested counters and where to attach them